NithinKr1/VNithinKrishna/README.md

 # Hi there! 👋

-I'm Nithin Krishna, a tech enthusiast from Anantapur, India.
+I'm Nithin Krishna, a tech enthusiast from Karlskrona, Sweden.
 Welcome to my GitHub profile!

 ## About Me